 The following sample shows memory-optimized table types and table variables as a replacement for #temp tables that are local to a stored procedure.

--- Using SQL procedure and temp table CREATE TABLE #tempTable (c INT NOT NULL PRIMARY KEY NONCLUSTERED) CREATE PROCEDURE sqlProc AS BEGIN TRUNCATE TABLE #tempTable INSERT #tempTable VALUES (1) INSERT #tempTable VALUES (2) INSERT #tempTable VALUES (3) SELECT * FROM #tempTable END GO -- Using natively compiled stored procedure and table variable CREATE TYPE TT AS TABLE (c INT NOT NULL PRIMARY KEY NONCLUSTERED) GO CREATE PROCEDURE NCSPProc WITH NATIVE_COMPILATION, SCHEMABINDING, EXECUTE AS SELF AS BEGIN ATOMIC WITH (TRANSACTION ISOLATION LEVEL = SNAPSHOT, LANGUAGE = N'us_english') DECLARE @tableVariable TT INSERT @tableVariable VALUES (1) INSERT @tableVariable VALUES (2) INSERT @tableVariable VALUES (3) SELECT * FROM @tableVariable END GO
+-- Using SQL procedure and temp table CREATE TABLE #tempTable (c INT NOT NULL PRIMARY KEY NONCLUSTERED) CREATE PROCEDURE sqlProc AS BEGIN TRUNCATE TABLE #tempTable INSERT #tempTable VALUES (1) INSERT #tempTable VALUES (2) INSERT #tempTable VALUES (3) SELECT * FROM #tempTable END GO -- Using natively compiled stored procedure and table variable CREATE TYPE TT AS TABLE (c INT NOT NULL PRIMARY KEY NONCLUSTERED) GO CREATE PROCEDURE NCSPProc WITH NATIVE_COMPILATION, SCHEMABINDING, EXECUTE AS OWNER AS BEGIN ATOMIC WITH (TRANSACTION ISOLATION LEVEL = SNAPSHOT, LANGUAGE = N'us_english') DECLARE @tableVariable TT INSERT @tableVariable VALUES (1) INSERT @tableVariable VALUES (2) INSERT @tableVariable VALUES (3) SELECT c FROM @tableVariable END GO

 The following sample shows how to store intermediate results and create single result sets based on multiple queries in natively compiled stored procedures.
 The sample is computing the union SELECT c1 FROM dbo.t1 UNION SELECT c1 FROM dbo.t2.